realseanla/ntl-mixture-model/README.md

 ## Usage

-Here is an example of a work-flow with this NTL mixture model Julia package.
+Here is an example of a work-flow with this NTL mixture model Julia package (see more examples in the `experiments` folder, which contains some Jupyter notebooks).

 ### 0. Import the package
 ```